-- Studies, statistical reports, technical memoranda, and other documents related to metropolitan transportation planning process - Information about structure and composition of the MPO - MPO meeting agendas and minutes - Contact information for project managers of the MPO's major programs - News Flashes that highlight MPO activities, programs, and results of MPO studies and reports-to capitalize on News Flashes' prominent location on the website (the home page) the MPO recently has increased their frequency and scope of topics covered - TRANSREPORT, the MPO's bi-monthly, web-based newsletter, which covers timely MPO activities and transportation issues around the region-this is distributed via email to approximately 2,500 recipients, including public libraries, which can print it to make available to all visitors - A comment section on the website, where people can express their views to the MPO and receive a response from staff - Online surveys to collect public input periodically on important issues going forward, staff will regularly evaluate potential for additional surveys
+- Studies, statistical reports, technical memoranda, and other documents related to metropolitan transportation planning process - Information about structure and composition of the MPO - MPO meeting agendas and minutes - Contact information for project managers of the MPO's major programs

+- News Flashes that highlight MPO activities, programs, and results of MPO studies and reports-to capitalize on News Flashes' prominent location on the website (the home page) the MPO recently has increased their frequency and scope of topics covered - TRANSREPORT, the MPO's bi-monthly, web-based newsletter, which covers timely MPO activities and transportation issues around the region-this is distributed via email to approximately 2,500 recipients, including public libraries, which can print it to make available to all visitors - A comment section on the website, where people can express their views to the MPO and receive a response from staff - Online surveys to collect public input periodically on important issues going forward, staff will regularly evaluate potential for additional surveys

 To improve access to, and the appeal of, information on the website, staff will explore the possibility of using an RSS1 feed to notify interested parties of updated content on the MPO website.
-To the same end, staff also will use more graphics, such as text boxes in narratives for public information and flow charts, and other visualization techniques, in addition to and to augment written information.
-MPO staff has developed an internal CTPS Nondiscrimination Handbook that details the practices that staff follows to make the MPO website, and all documents posted on it, accessible.
+To the same end, staff also will use more graphics, including text boxes, relationship and flow charts, and other visualization techniques.
+MPO staff has developed an internal CTPS Nondiscrimination Handbook that details the practices that staff follow to make the MPO website, and all documents posted on it, accessible.